HappyFunCorp/nfct/HOWTO.md

 npm install @openzeppelin/contracts
 ```

-It's probably worth looking at OpenZeppelin's ERC1155 documentation, and in particular, [Constructing an ERC1155 Token](https://docs.openzeppelin.com/contracts/3.x/erc1155#constructing_an_erc1155_token_contract).
+It's probably worth looking at OpenZeppelin's ERC1155 documentation, and in particular, [Constructing an ERC1155 Token Contract](https://docs.openzeppelin.com/contracts/3.x/erc1155#constructing_an_erc1155_token_contract).
 Most of the work is done for you already by the imported contract; you just need to define the NFTs you want, e.g. via

 ```
 uint256 public constant THORS_HAMMER = 2;